 As a general rule, parish churches were built by lords of the manor close to their castle or manor house.
-As there was a Manor of Temple Dinsley, why was no church built at Preston?
-There was a Chapel of Ease attached to Temple Dinsley, so perhaps it was felt that this was sufficient for the villagers’ religious needs.
+As there was a manor of Temple Dinsley, why was no church built at Preston?
+There were chapels of ease attached to Temple Dinsley and at Minsden, so perhaps it was felt that these were sufficient for the villagers’ religious needs.

 Later, the absence of a local parish church in Preston created problems especially